-After you’ve created an Excel 2007 table (using the Table button on the Insert tab), you can choose from several methods for adding records to the table.
+After you’ve created an Excel 2010 table, you can choose from several methods for adding records to the table.
 Before you add records, the range must already be formatted as a table.
 To format a worksheet range as a table, select a cell in the range and then click the Table button on the Insert tab.

 1Click the arrow at the right end of the Quick Access toolbar and select More Commands.

-The Excel Options dialog box appears with the Customize options displayed in the right pane.
+The Excel Options dialog box appears with the Quick Access Toolbar options displayed in the right pane.

 2In the Choose Commands From drop-down list, select All Commands.

 You’ll see a long, alphabetical list of all the commands available in Excel.

 3Select the Form button in the list box, click Add, and click OK.